 \subsubsection{Death process}

 Intensity of the cellular death Poisson processes $\mu_{D}(N)$ depends only on the total number of cells $N$ and on the population capacity parameter $N_{C},$ by the relation

 The above relation between $\mu_{D}(N)$ and $N$ is assumed as a power function with exponent $A$.
-If the exponent is equal to one, $A=1,$ the model of the death intensity becomes the same as that used in the literature, \cite{McFarland_et_al_2013}, \cite{McFarland_et_al_2014}, leading to the logistic (Verhulst) dynamics of the population size in the fast time (see Methods).
+If the exponent is equal to one, $A=1,$ the model of the death intensity becomes the same as that used in the literature, \cite{McFarland_et_al_2013}, \cite{McFarland_et_al_2014}.
 Here, by allowing $A\neq1$ we introduce one more degree of freedom in modelling.
-This additional degree of freedom has consequences to the rate of growth of cancer cells population with weakly advantageous mutations (see Methods) and allows us to fit our model to recently published experimental results on rates of growth of tumours \cite{PerezGarcia_et_al_2020}.
+This additional degree of freedom has consequences to the rate of growth of cancer cells population with weakly advantageous mutations and allows us to fit our model to recently published experimental results on rates of growth of tumours \cite{PerezGarcia_et_al_2020}.